 Snake Eyes: G.I.
 Joe Origins - Everything You Need to Know

-In an action movie, energy and fight scenes matter as much as dialogue, so it makes perfect sense that the new G.I.
+In an action movie, kinetic energy and fight scenes matter as much as dialogue, so it makes perfect sense that the new G.I.
 Joe movie is centered around a character who never speaks.
 SNAKE EYES: G.I.
 JOE ORIGINS tells the story of the black-clad ninja Snake Eyes, played by Ray Park in the first two toy-inspired movies.
 But this new movie will vastly expand the big-screen vision of the character — and will allow him to open his mouth.

-Now Henry Golding (CRAZY RICH ASIANS, THE GENTLEMEN) steps into the ninja's all-black garb.
-While much of the detail about SNAKE EYES is as unknown as the truth about a cult of assassins, we can reliably expect that, with Golding in the role, we'll see a lot of the lead character's face during some point in the movie.
+Henry Golding (CRAZY RICH ASIANS, THE GENTLEMEN) steps into the ninja's all-black garb.
+While some of the detail about SNAKE EYES is as unknown as the truth about a cult of assassins, we know that, with Golding in the role, we'll see a lot of the lead character's face.
 As for the rest — well, here's everything we know about SNAKE EYES.

 The Snake Eyes Movie Release Date

 SNAKE EYES: G.I.
-JOE ORIGINS is set to open on October 22, 2021.
-That puts it in theatres just over eight years after the release of the last movie in the series, G.I.
+JOE ORIGINS is set to open on July 23, 2021.
+That puts it in theatres about eight years after the release of the last movie in the series, G.I.
 JOE: RETALIATION, in which Ray Park played Snake Eyes for the second time.

 The Story of Snake Eyes